freezefawn/pluralsurvivalguide/headspace.md

 If you can communicate with your headmates, try talking to them and see if they know what is the matter.
 Its also possible that whoever controls the headspace does not know you exist, or doesn't want to invite you yet for whatever reason.

 If you cannot access the headspace, remember you can also just make another and invite others to join you.

+If the headspace is blocked to you, you may also wish to try [Projection or Imposition] instead.

 **"No matter what I do I can't make a headspace, nor can anyone else in here!"**